 In accordance with The Power Corporation Superannuation Act (Act), the Corporation contributes such amounts as are necessary to fund the payments provided by the Plan.
-The Act does not require the Plan to be funded but provides a SaskPower guarantee of pension benefits.
+The Act does not require the Plan to be funded but states that SaskPower is responsible for funding any deficiency.